paulfitz/daff-doc/types/coopy/CombinedTableHead.md

 ---
 layout: thing
 thing: class
-title: daff.SimpleTable
+title: daff.CombinedTableHead
 ---
-# daff.SimpleTable
+# daff.CombinedTableHead

-  A basic table implementation.
-Each supported language should have an optimized native implementation that you can use instead.
-  See the `Table` interface for documentation.
+  Head of a table that has embedded meta-data.